Skip to main content

 Here’s a bit of background on some of our chemistry courses to get you started!

-CHEM 4 (Basic Chemistry) is designed to prepare students for the General Chemistry sequence.
+CHEM 4 (Chemical Thinking) is designed to prepare students for the General Chemistry sequence.
 It devotes more time on the fundamentals of chemistry, in order to help students succeed in CHEM 6A.
-CHEM 4 is only offered in the Fall quarter and includes a LAB component that is integrated into the course.
+CHEM 4 is typically only offered in the Fall Quarter and is restricted to freshmen and sophomore enrollment.
 You should consider taking CHEM 4 if:

 • It was recommended based on your placement exam results